Substack vs WordPress — Which Blogging Platform is better?

 What is Substack?

 While Substack started in 2017, I recall first learning about it when one of my favorite podcasters, Jenny Blake made the transition last year.
-Since then I have seen more biz owners in my sphere adopt it as their main blogging platform.
+Since then I have seen more biz owners in my sphere adopt it as their first subscription system and main blogging platform.
 It’s a popular choice for writers and content creators looking to monetize their work through newsletters.
-Essentially, Substack is a platform that combines email newsletters with a simple content management system, allowing writers to easily publish and distribute their content to subscribers.
+Essentially, Substack is a platform that combines email newsletters with a simple content management system, allowing writers to easily publish and distribute their content to newsletter subscribers anywhere.

 Some top features of Substack include: